 Consuming too much salt can cause salt poisoning.
 Signs of sodium poisoning in dogs include:

 Dog owners should avoid feeding their canine companions more than 1.5 grams of salt per pound of their body weight.
-Going over this limit can be lethal for dogs and can cause death.
+Going over this limit can be lethal and fatal for dogs.

 Leavening is harmful to dogs